fitzss/zelle-to-stablecoin/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory with your credentials:
+3. (Optional) Create a `.env` file in the root directory with your credentials:
 ```
 # Plaid credentials
 PLAID_CLIENT_ID=your_client_id